-KB Financial Among Initial Bids for Woori Brokerage, Five Units
+KB Financial Among Bidders for Woori’s Brokerage, Five Units

-KB (105560) Financial Group Inc. was among firms that made initial bids for Woori Finance Holdings Co.
-(053000)’s brokerage unit and five other divisions, as South Korea attempts to privatize the nation’s biggest financial group by assets.
+KB Financial (105560) Group Inc. is among firms bidding for Woori Finance Holdings Co.’s brokerage arm and five other units, as South Korea makes a fourth attempt to privatize the nation’s biggest financial group by assets.

-The units may fetch more than 1.5 trillion won ($1.4 billion) when combined, according to Nomura Holdings Inc. estimates in July, as the government makes its fourth effort to divest Woori since 2010.
-Seoul-based NH Financial Group said it also made an offer for the brokerage, asset management, savings bank and insurance units, which are being sold as a package.
+The six companies may fetch more than 1.5 trillion won ($1.4 billion) when combined, according to Nomura Holdings Inc., as the government sells its Woori assets separately and breaks with an all-or-nothing strategy that’s failed three times since 2010.
+NH Financial Group also made an offer for the brokerage-related package, the Seoul-based company said.

-“Financial holding firms like KB and NH may have the best chances to win this race as they’re eager to diversify businesses and to beef up their securities units,” Jun Bae Seung, an analyst at Shinyoung Securities Co. said by phone in Seoul yesterday.
+“Financial holding firms like KB and NH may have the best chances to win this race as they’re eager to diversify businesses and to beef up their securities units,” Jun Bae Seung, an analyst at Shinyoung Securities Co., said by phone from Seoul yesterday.

-PineStreet Group, a Seoul-based investment advisory firm, also entered a bid for the four-unit package, Vice Chairman Kim Myung Jeon said by phone from Seoul.
+PineStreet Group, a Seoul-based investment advisory firm, also entered a bid for the brokerage-related assets, Vice Chairman Kim Myung Jeon said by phone from Seoul.

 KB Financial Chairman Lim Young Rok, who took office in July, said on Aug.
 14 he will consider takeovers to improve profit at its non-banking businesses.
-Former Chairman Euh Yoon Dae last year also studied possible bids for Woori Finance’s assets under previous Chairman Euh Yoon Dae.
-NH Financial, originally a farmers’ cooperative, operates seven affiliates including Nonghyup Bank.
+Former Chairman Euh Yoon Dae last year also studied possible bids for Woori Finance’s assets.

 Buying Woori Investment, the country’s fourth-largest brokerage by market value, would give the winning bidder control of South Korea’s top merger and acquisition adviser and debt underwriter, according to data compiled by Bloomberg.

-Citigroup Inc. (C) and Samil PricewaterhouseCoopers to help arrange the sale of the six businesses.
+Citigroup Inc. (C) and Samil PricewaterhouseCoopers were hired to help arrange the sale of the six businesses.

-Korea Deposit Insurance Corp., the state-run agency that owns the government’s 57 percent stake in Woori Finance, said on Oct.
-18 that it received four bids for regional lenders Kyongnam Bank and seven offers for Kwangju Bank.
+Korea Deposit Insurance Corp., the state-run agency that owns the government’s 57 percent stake in Woori Finance, said earlier this month that it received four bids for regional lenders Kyongnam Bank and seven offers for Kwangju Bank.
 It plans to accept final bids in December and complete the sales next year.

 The banks were folded into Woori Finance in 2001 after the government created the holding company for lenders rescued after the Asian financial crisis in 1997-1998.